amarula/dyndesign/docs/class_builder.md

 # I am `Parent.method`
 ```

+If "method" was invoked directly with `self.method()` in the provided code,
+certain code analyzers like Pylint might raise a warning stating

+    Cannot access member 'method' for type 'Base'

+This warning is resolved when the method is called using `safeinvoke`.

 ### Type Hinting for Component Dependencies

 Using Type Hinting for components that may or may not be dynamically added to the